googleapis/google-auth-library-nodejs/README.md

 This library provides a variety of ways to authenticate to your Google services.
 - [Application Default Credentials](#choosing-the-correct-credential-type-automatically) - Use Application Default Credentials when you use a single identity for all users in your application.
 Especially useful for applications running on Google Cloud.
 - [OAuth 2](#oauth2) - Use OAuth2 when you need to perform actions on behalf of the end user.
 - [JSON Web Tokens](#json-web-tokens) - Use JWT when you are using a single identity for all users.
 Especially useful for server->server or server->API communication.
+- [Google Compute](#compute) - Directly use a service account on Google Cloud Platform.
+Useful for server->server or server->API communication.

 ## Application Default Credentials
 This library provides an implementation of [Application Default Credentials][] for Node.js.
 The [Application Default Credentials][] provide a simple way to get authorization credentials for use in calling Google APIs.